 Richard Aston Clay, 50 of Nottinghamshire was sentenced to 10 years and 10 months in prison, while his business partner Kathryn Joy Clark, 52, of Derbyshire was sentenced to two years in prison, suspended for 2 years, with 300 hours unpaid work.
 Clay was also given a serious crime prevention order, to last for five years.
 Clay and Clark were disqualified from being a director of a company by the Insolvency Service for 15 and 14 years respectively earlier this year.

 On 17 June 2016, Richard Clay was ordered to pay £344,244.07, £275,000 to be paid within 21 days and the remaining balance within three months.
 If he failed to do so, the Judge ordered that he must serve a default prison sentence of three years.

 His confiscation order was paid in full with the final payment being received on 20 November 2017.

 Compensation from Clay’s confiscation order has been distributed to those victims eligible

 Kathryn Clark was ordered to pay £178,522 in confiscation, all of which is payable to victims.
 The Judge ordered that Clark must pay £30,000 within 21 days and the remaining balance within 3 months or serve a default sentence of 18 months in prison.
 This confiscation order was fully satisfied on the 28 September 2016.

-Clark was also handed a stand-alone compensation order of £40,000, which must be paid within nine months or a default prison sentence of six months will be imposed. £20,155.74 has been paid to date.
+She was also handed a stand-alone compensation order of £40,000, which must be paid within nine months or a default prison sentence of six months will be imposed. £20,155.74 has been paid to date.

-Tudalen wedi ei chyhoeddi ar 10 Ebr 2015 | Tudalen wedi ei haddasu ar 4 Rhag 2018
+Tudalen wedi ei chyhoeddi ar 10 Ebr 2015 | Tudalen wedi ei haddasu ar 17 Mai 2021